National Cyber Security Authority (Israel): 2025 Nevada arrest of Tom Alexandrovich

-In August 2025, Tom Alexandrovich, Executive Director of the Defense Division at the Israel National Cyber Directorate, was arrested in a child sex predator sting operation in Henderson, Nevada, about 16 miles (26 km) southeast of downtown Las Vegas.
+In August 2025, Tom Alexandrovich, Executive Director of the Defense Division at the Israel National Cyber Directorate, was arrested in a child sex predator sting operation in Henderson, Nevada.
 He was charged with cyber-luring a child for a sex act, a felony that carries up to 10 years in prison and booked into detention.
 Released the next day on $10,000 bail, he returned to Israel two days later, despite felony charges and lack of diplomatic immunity.
 In response to the incident, the Cyber Directorate claimed that "the directorate has not received additional details through authorized channels to date.
 Should such details be received, the directorate will act accordingly.
-At this stage, by joint decision, the employee has gone on leave to deal with the matter until things become clear.”
+At this stage, by joint decision, the employee has gone on leave to deal with the matter until things become clear."

 The U.S. State Department said they were aware of the arrest and added "[Alexandrovich] did not claim diplomatic immunity and was released by a state judge pending a court date.
 Any claims that the U.S. government intervened are false."